westpoint-robotics/usma_ardrone/README.md

 Set AR.Drone to connect to router, using a laptop or PC, connect to the ssid "ardrone2_<######>", in terminal type

 	>> roscd usma_ardrone && cd ../wpa_support
-	>> script/install
+	>> script/install_linksys
 	>> script/connect_linksys

-now connect the laptop to the linksys router network ARDRONE250024ghz and test whether the ardrone is connected to the same network:
+"install_linksys" needs only to be called once, but "connect_linksys" must be called each time the drone is powered down, such as when changing the battery.
+Now connect the laptop to the linksys router network ARDRONE250024ghz and test whether the ardrone is connected to the same network:

-	>> ping 192.168.2.25
+	>> ping 192.168.0.25

 if the ping returns a response time, then the ardrone is connected to the same network on the correct ip address